BubaVV/kafka_docker_helloworld/README.md

 1. $ docker-compose up
 1. $ python producer.py - it should finish without errors in few seconds
 1. $ python consumer.py - it should print received data

+The same way you can use *_confluent files.
+They do the same, but through the confluent library